Yeomanry Cavalry: Early 19th century legislation and decline

 The threat of invasion occupied much of the British political thinking until the final defeat of Napoleon in 1815, and in the period 1802–1803 alone there were 21 separate pieces of legislation designed to raise forces either voluntarily or compulsorily for the defence of the nation.
-The Volunteer Consolidation Act of 1804, which effectively governed the yeomanry until 1901, rationalised the confusion of legislation.
+The Yeomanry Act 1804 (44 Geo.
+3. c.
+54), which effectively governed the yeomanry until 1901, rationalised the confusion of legislation.
 The net result was to make voluntary service more attractive, a significant motivation being to avoid the compulsion of service in the unpopular militia.
 Faced with a deluge of volunteers, the War Office attempted to limit numbers.
 This caused an outcry, and administrative responsibility was transferred to the Home Office in 1803 as a result.
 By the following year, the number of volunteers and yeomanry together exceeded 342,000 men, significantly more than the government could arm in the immediate term, and in 1805 the yeomanry numbered just under 33,000 men.

 A change of government in 1806 resulted in a change of policy, based on the belief that the volunteer force was an expensive solution which escaped central government control and undermined recruitment into the militia and regular army.
-The Local Militia Acts of 1808 created a new militia with incentives for volunteers to transfer into it.
+The Local Militia (England) Act 1808 (48 Geo.
+3. c.
+111) and Local Militia (Scotland) Act 1808 (48 Geo.
+3. c.
+150) created a new militia with incentives for volunteers to transfer into it.
 By 1813, the Local Militia had supplanted the need for a volunteer force, which had already declined to just under 69,000 men the previous year, and only a handful of volunteer corps remained.
 The yeomanry, however, was retained after the Napoleonic Wars as a politically reliable force.
 It was, nevertheless, reduced in numbers nationwide – figures for 1817 indicate an actual strength of around 18,000 – and in Gloucestershire, for example, of the 13 troops that existed in 1813, only the Gloucester Troop was kept on after 1815, to serve as mounted police.